 Psyllium husk is known as “Isabgol” in Hindi.
 It balances Vata and Pitta doshas in the body.
 Its regular use helps in not building “Ama” (toxins) in the body.
 Psyllium husk must be taken before food with plain water.
 It must not be taken in night after meals.
 Psyllium husk is beneficial in chronic constipation, bacillary and dynsentry.

 6. Ginger (Zinigber officinale)

 Ginger is quite useful in indigestion, asthma, nausea and in many other ailments.
 It balances Kapha doshas in the body.
-Before taking food, if 2-3 slices of ginger is taken, it will initiate the liver to secrete the enzymes properly which aid in digestion process.
+Before taking food, if 2-3 slices of ginger is taken, it will initiate the liver to secrete the enzymes properly which aids in digestion process.
 Dry and fresh ginger are quite similar in action.
-It has pungent taste.
+It has a pungent taste.
 Usually all spices with pungent taste increase Vata dosha except long pepper fruit and ginger.